 Engagement (active vs inactive)

 This lets you tailor messaging to the target audience without building a complex CRM project.
 It also improves click-through rates and reduces opt-outs because the message matches the customer’s situation.
+Over 50% of consumers opt out due to irrelevant messages.

 Coordinating Email and SMS for Multi-Touch Campaigns